Raising A Zero Waste Baby is Impossible But You Can Get Pretty Close

-To truly get to the bottom of this conversation on baby bottoms, we’ll mention baby wipes.
+To truly get to the bottom of this conversation on baby bottoms, we must address baby wipes.

-Like their diaper counterparts, they have also received a lot of negative attention, earning the name “the biggest villain of 2015” by The Guardian.
+Like their diaper counterparts, they have also received a lot of negative attention, earning the name “the biggest villain” by The Guardian.

-These wipes look innocuous enough but that’s only until they cause “fatbergs,” or giant blockages in our sewage systems.
+Unless they’re legit eco-friendly baby wipes, these wipes cause “fatbergs,” or giant blockages in our sewage systems.
 Weighing up to 40 tonnes, these are made predominantly of fat, oil, and—you guessed it—baby wipes.

 Even when baby wipes are used and disposed of properly, they’re still problematic: